ConfederacyOfGaia/Gaia/dms-guide.md

 - [The Zoon](#the-zoon) visit all the cities on the Sea regularly.
 - There will be a Gibralter-type choke point between the Sea and the Sinarin Ocean, which is where Muldr will be.
   - Create a large statue (or statues) at this point, similar to the statues at the mouth of the Anduin.
+    - A statue of the Great Golden Dragon?
 - Fed by several major rivers:
   - Attleram River
   - Black River